nandar-oo/Blog-Laravel-Nuxt/README.md

 # Laravel + Nuxt Project

-This is a Laravel + Nuxt project that is a sample blog creating project.
+This is a Laravel + Nuxt project that is a simple blog creating project.

 ## Getting Started